The support of singular stochastic PDEs: Constraints between renormalisation constants

 \begin{remark} The reason why we have to bound the linear difference (as opposed to the ``difference'' with respect to the group operation) is that these two turn out to be the same in the present example.
 In general the second bound in (\ref{eq:outline:of:algebra}) does not hold and should be replaced with $ (\tilde f^\eta \circ g^\eta) (\tau_1 - \tau_2) = 0$ where $|\tilde f^\eta| \lesssim 1$.
 (Here $\tilde f^\eta = (f^\eta)^{-1}$ is the group inverse of the character defined in Assumption~\ref{ass:CHBPHZcharacters}.
 Since $f \mapsto f^{-1}$ is a uniformly bounded operation on $\CGm$, bounding $f^\eta$ and $\tilde f^\eta$ are equivalent.)
 Of course, boundedness is not quite sufficient and we will later show the stronger statement of continuity with respect to $\|\cdot\|_\fs$.
 (This is not equivalent since $\eta \mapsto f^\eta$ is not a linear map.) \end{remark}

 Let us first convince ourselves ``by hand'' that (\ref{eq:outline:of:algebra}) holds.
 To see the first statement, it suffices to note that

 and $\treeExampleKPZmcpmR - \treeExampleKPZncpmR \in \CJ $ holds with the same argument as above.
 (In fact both of these trees are individually elements of $\CJ$ for symmetry reasons.
 Actually, in this case one also has $\treeExampleKPZmcpmL \in \CJ$ for symmetry reasons.
 Both of these statements are however not generic.
 They would for instance not hold if the Poisson kernel was replaced by a non-symmetric kernel.)
+Here we draw a cross into the cricle to denote a polynomial decoration, and a bold edge denotes an edge carrying a derivative decoration.
 For the second statement in (\ref{eq:outline:of:algebra}) one can calculate

 Note that the fact that this expression vanishes identically is not really intrinsic.
 For instance, the various Poison kernels could be associated to different components of the equation, and in principle we could choose different large-scale cutoff's, which would make the expression above non-zero (but it would remain order $1$).
 This may not seem like a natural thing to do, but it is sometimes unavoidable, compare Example~\ref{ex:CJ:PAM}.